zkrlq/Cleaner/README.md

-# Cleaner
+# Cleaner V1.0
- This is a simple cleanup file, which cleans useless files from the system
+## This is a simple cleaning file, which cleans useless system files, such as temporary files, %temp%, and also Prefetch, in order to make the PC faster and more optimized.